 There are a lot of options for building a rig.
-You can buy a kit, build an established design from scratch, or forge out on your own and make something completely new.
+You can build an established design from scratch, or forge out on your own and make something completely new.

 There are a wide variety of cameras that you can scan with.
 If you plan on using Pi Scan to control your cameras, then you should use Canon PowerShot ELPH 160 cameras.
 But if you are using some other setup, then here are some general guidelines for choosing cameras.